timandy/routine/README.md

 Get the `goid` of the current `goroutine`.

-Under normal circumstances, `Goid()` first tries to get it directly through `go_tls`.
-This operation is extremely fast, and the time-consuming is usually only one-fifth of `rand.Int()`.
+Under normal circumstances, `Goid()` first tries to obtain it directly through `go_tls`.
+This operation has extremely high performance and the time-consuming is usually only one-fifth of `rand.Int()`.

-If an error such as version incompatibility occurs, `Goid()` will try to parse it from the `runtime.Stack` information.
-At this time, the performance will suffer exponential loss, which is about a thousand times slower, but the function can be guaranteed to be normal Available.
+If an error such as version incompatibility occurs, `Goid()` will try to downgrade, that is, parse it from the `runtime.Stack` information.
+At this time, the performance will drop sharply by about a thousand times, but it can ensure that the function is normally available.

 ## `AllGoids() (ids []int64)`